open-dxp/system-info-bundle/README.md

 You can check via Admin UI `Tools` / `System Info & Tools` / `PHP OPcache Status` menu.

-## Copyright and License
-Copyright: OpenDXP
+***

+## Upstream Origin & Version Transparency
-This project is a fork of [Pimcore system-info-bundle (4016f47 / v1.0.3)](https://github.com/pimcore/system-info-bundle/commit/4016f47a9ebf18c07f346729fa0f2f8844dc369f), which is © Pimcore GmbH and licensed under the GPLv3.
+This project is a fork of [Pimcore system-info-bundle (4016f47 / v1.0.3)](https://github.com/pimcore/system-info-bundle/commit/4016f47a9ebf18c07f346729fa0f2f8844dc369f), which is © Pimcore GmbH and licensed under GPLv3.

-For licensing details please visit [LICENSE.md](LICENSE.md)
+## License
+Licensed under the GNU General Public License v3.0 (GPLv3).
+For details, please see [LICENSE.md](LICENSE.md).

+## Copyright
+© Pimcore GmbH
+© 2025 OpenDXP Contributors — GPLv3

+## Trademarks
+Pimcore® is a registered [trademark](https://www.trademarkelite.com/europe/trademark/trademark-detail/009309841/PIMCORE) of Pimcore GmbH.
+Any use of the Pimcore® mark in this repository is purely descriptive to identify the original upstream project.

 ***